-After an admission interview and upon notification of acceptance to the NAP, each applicant accepted to the Nurse Anesthesia Program must pay a non-refundable deposit of $500.00 to reserve his or her place in the program.
-The applicant's written acceptance notification will contain a deposit amount and deadline indicating when the deposit must be received by the University.
-Once the applicant enrolls in the program, this deposit will be applied toward the student's account.
-Applicants who have paid the deposit, but decide not to enroll in the NAP, will forfeit the deposit.
-If that applicant is admitted to the NAP at a later date, he or she will be required to pay the full deposit amount again.
+After an admission interview and upon notification of acceptance to the DNAP, each applicant accepted to the DNAP program must pay a non-refundable deposit of $500.00 to reserve his or her place in the program.
+The applicant’s written acceptance notification will contain a deposit amount and deadline indicating when the deposit must be received by the University.
+Once the applicant enrolls in the program, this deposit will be applied toward the student’s account.
+Applicants who have paid the deposit, but decide not to enroll in the DNAP program, will forfeit the deposit.
+If that applicant is admitted to the DNAP program at a later date, he or she will be required to pay the full deposit amount again.

 Admitted NAP Student Requirements

-After applicants have interviewed, been accepted, and reserved their positions in the DNAP, and prior to enrollment, all accepted applicants must:
+After applicants have interviewed, been accepted, and reserved their positions in the DNAP program, and prior to enrollment, all accepted applicants must:

 - Submit evidence of at least one of the following degrees from a regionally accredited institution: